hepplerj/Dissertation/chapters/manuscript-ch3.md

 Some of the original members of the Committee for Green Foothills had earned reputations as conservationists.
 Wallace Stegner had risen to prominence as a conservationist in the late 1950s.
-His famous "Wilderness Letter" he published in *Outdoor* in 1960 established Stegner as a bonafide defender of the environment.^[LINK TO LETTER?]
+His famous "Wilderness Letter" he published in 1960 established Stegner as a bona fide defender of the environment.^[Wallace Stegner, "Wilderness Idea," in *The Sound of Mountain Water* (1969); originally written to the Outdoor Recreation Resources Review Commission in 1960 to support legislation that would designate wilderness areas in the United States.]
 Several additional members of the Committee for Green Foothills had either been long-time conservationists or would get their first exposure to environmental activism with the Committee.
 Morgan Stedman, an architect who had served on the Palo Alto Planning Commission and the Santa Clara County Planning Commission, became a vocal critic of poor urban planning throughout Santa Clara County.
 Many other members later devoted themselves to various conservation and environmental protection campaigns throughout the Bay Area.
 Barbara Eastman, for example, served as a key organizer of the Save Our Seashore organization, founded in 1969 to expand the protection of Point Reyes from logging and freeway construction along the western edge of Marin County.^[@walker2007countrycity, 91.]
 Lois Hogle, Ruth Spangenberg, Morgan and Katy Stedman, and Gary Girard would go on to lead several environmental campaigns throughout the Peninsula, and in some cases find themselves in civic leadership positions in their communities.^[Transcript of interview of Wallace Stegner by Ann Lage.
 Regional Oral History Office, The Bancroft Library, University of California-Berkeley, 1982,  10.]
-The
-Committee counted among their powerful allies Bill and Mel Lane, owners of *Sunset* Magazine; Dorothy Varian, wife of Varian Associates founder Russell Varian and member of the Conservation Associates; and Tom Ford, a real estate developer in the Bay Area.^[@walker2007countrycity, 101-103.]
+The Committee counted among their powerful allies Bill and Mel Lane, owners of *Sunset* Magazine; Dorothy Varian, wife of Varian Associates founder Russell Varian and member of the Conservation Associates; and Tom Ford, a real estate developer in the Bay Area.^[@walker2007countrycity, 101-103.]

 The Committee's first major test came in 1965 when plans were announced to straighten and widen Page Mill Road, a historic roadway running